trimark-apps-team/trimarketplace-shopify/README.md

 ## Pre-launch (current phase, before any stores go live)
 - All Shopify stores use `default-trimarketplace` as the theme branch.
-- No additional branches should be created during this phase unless discussed and agreed on ahead of time.
+- No additional branches need be created during this phase unless discussed and agreed on ahead of time.
+- Limiting new branch creation should help prevent configuration cdifferences and merge conflicts across multiple stores.

 ## Post-launch (after stores start going live)
 - Create a single `default-trimarketplace-qa` branch based on `default-trimarketplace`.